blissfuljuan/it342-g01-mid2425/journal.md

 One question or confusion I still have:
 If I accidentally committed sensitive files before adding them to .gitignore, what’s the best way to remove them completely from the Git history?

+June 13

+I learned how to intgerate Oauth2 into my springboot app.